ThePJB/rustvox/noise.md

 its actually used in fbm to tweak the noise of finer octaves, its pretty fair you want more hf in the cliffy side bits i think

 cool well im spent
-maybe organize the world gen a bit better. fuck around more with mountains or do something different
+maybe organize the world gen a bit better. stuff around more with mountains or do something different